 Its a privilege for all us to represent in one of the 3 IOT demo pods in TechEd area, we had a 3 day long demo pod titled SAP IoT Technology Innovations where in we got a chance to showcase the topics 1) SAP Connected Goods – an IoT solution born this August in SAP Digital Assets and IoT family and looking forward to celebrate its 2nd birthday this year .In short, SAP Connected Goods enables companies to Connect, Track, Monitor and Manage large number of smart connected high volume devices such as vending machines, coolers, coffee machines &others and transform them from a standalone device to a revenue generating asset .

 2) SAP Dynamic Edge processing combines algorithms, syncing architecture, and customized database technology to allow businesses to process much of their IoT data locally, where it’s created and needing to be consumed, with syncing and central transmission occurring more securely, efficiently, and opportunistically.
 This reduces the amount of sensor data that has to be transmitted (and thus, the cost associated with data transmission) and allows for scenarios where data and insight is where you need it, when you need it.

-Development colleagues from my team, Former Member, Former Member, Former Member did a great job in representing these topics at the demo pod; myself (Former Member) and Former Member’s availability at the pod was limited.
+Development colleagues from my team, Nitin Gupta, Former Member, Former Member did a great job in representing these topics at the demo pod; myself (PVN) and Ankit’s availability at the pod was limited.
 Overall we got a chance to interact with 100+ inquisitive visitors enquiring about generic product capabilities and applicability of these concepts to different Industries like Oil & Gas, Chemicals, Manufacturing and different partnership options to very specific questions like which message protocols are supported, how device on boarding takes place, what if someone takes the sensor out.
 And so on

 App Space and Smart Vending Machine – one region that was always jam-packed for all three days at the TechEd.